mradwan/mradwan.github.io/_posts/2015-10-6-problem-coprimes.md

 #### [Coprimes](https://icpcarchive.ecs.baylor.edu/index.php?option=com_onlinejudge&Itemid=8&page=show_problem&problem=5060) [ACM ICPC Regionals 2014 - Asia Anshan]
 Given a sequence ***a*** of n integers ($$n ≤ 10^5$$) where ($$a_i ≤ 10^5$$), find the number of triplets (x, y, z) such that they are either pairwise coprime, or pairwise not coprime, feel free to check the problem statement for more explanation.

-The problem was very interesting it combined various topics from combinatorics and number theory, first lets imagine each triplet as a triangle where the gcd of each pair of numbers is written on the side connecting them.
+This problem was very interesting it combined various topics from combinatorics and number theory, first lets imagine each triplet as a triangle where the gcd of each pair of numbers is written on the side connecting them.

 ![triangle]({{site.url}}/images/coprimes/img_1.png)

-this seems like a lot of details, let's just write 1 if the gcd is equal to 1, ≠1 otherwise, after doing this we would have four types of different triangles.
+this seems like a lot of details, let's just write 1 if the gcd is equal to 1, ≠1 otherwise, after doing this we would have four different types triangles.

 ![triangle_types]({{site.url}}/images/coprimes/img_2.png)